phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.59 - extinction constraint bugfix

+* fixes extinction constraint when flipping to solve for Av

 ### 2.3.58 - astropy 5.0 units bugfix

 * fixes support for astropy 5.0 changes to unit physical types (see also 2.3.51).